 After moving to NYU in 1999, his laboratory brought to light the molecular mechanisms that pattern Drosophila photoreceptors responsible for color vision.
 It showed how stochastic decisions are controlled to increase neuronal diversity among photoreceptors (Wernet, Nature 2006; Wernet, Cell 2003; Johnston, Science 2014).
 His lab also deciphered the complex transcription factor network that controls the specification of the various types of photoreceptors (Johnston, Cell 2011).
 He also showed how the architecture of a tumor suppressor pathway that normally controls the homeostatic regulation of proliferation is rewired to control a postmitotic binary cell fate decision in photoreceptors to express one rhodopsin or another (Mikeladze-Dvali, Cell 2011, Jukam, Dev.
 Cell 2011; Jukam, Science 2013, Rister, Science 2015).

-More recently, his laboratory sought to understand how color information is processed in the optic lobes by investigating their development and function (Morante, Current Biol.
+More recently, his laboratory seeks to understand how color information is processed in the optic lobes by investigating their development and function (Morante, Current Biol.
 2008).
 It showed that neuronal diversity is generated by a temporal sequence of transcription factors expressed in neuroblasts, and by spatial input from patterning genes (Li , Nature, 2013, Erclik, 2017).
 The temporal sequence can also control the death or survival of Notch+ or Notch- neuronal progeny as well as the mode of division of neuroblasts (Bertet, Cell 2014).

 Finally, his lab has embarked into functional studies of neuronal circuits that control motion and color vision.
 It has deciphered the neurons that perform the computational steps for motion detection, thus providing the cellular implementation of the ‘elementary motion detector’ proposed over fifty years ago to explain the behavioral properties of the fly (Behnia, Nature 2014).